 When all of the abdomens have been filleted and placed, pin the abdomens to the dish on the four dorsal corners, taking care that the tissues lie flat without tearing or overstretching the abdominal tissue [1].

-Abdomen(s) being pinned Videographer: Important step
+LAB MEDIA: Abdomen(s) being pinned Videographer: Important step

 Then replace the Grace’s solution with 30 microliters of fixative solution per mounting area [1] and place a tape label on the bottom of each dish to mark each control and experimental group [2-TXT].